RedisLabs/redislabs-docs/content/rs/developing/modules/upgrading.md

 ```

 Each module package is a zip file.
 Inside the zip file is a JSON file
-and it will contain the information necessary for the above rladmin
+and it contains the information necessary for the above rladmin
 command for the module_name and version information necessary.
 The
 specific data points must be entered exactly as you see it in that JSON
 file.
 The necessary data should be at the end of the JSON document.
 For